subasic2023/QuestionCollection/README.md

 I this file I will explain all files and organisation of my course-project.

 This collections of .zip files are quuestions constructed by using möbius Courseware.
-The collection with same name of files but in .png format is print screen for each question.
+The collection with same name of files but in .png format is print screen of the correct answers for each question.
-The questions are constructed by using SCROM method and could be installed in any quiz-software which support SCROM-method.
+The questions are constructed by using SCROM method and could be installed in any quiz-software supporting SCROM-method.
 Unziped file have .XML format and can (partly) be seen by usual browser.
 Obs!
 Not all quiz-functions in SCROM are available in a browser.